Table of contents

-But my heart jumped with excitement when I received the e-mail that I got accepted in the Fall cohort 2021! 😍
+But my heart jumped with excitement when I received the e-mail that I got accepted into the Fall cohort 2021! 😍

 How the collaboration works

-We are a team of 4 working together to create an app called smart shopping list.
-We created this app with React and Firebase as the database.
+We are a team of 4 working together to create a smart shopping list app.
+We developed this app with React and Firebase as the database.

 The collaboration program is based on Agile methodology.

-Every week, we have 2 tasks to work on.
-And 2 developers are assigned to each task.
+Every week, we have two issues to work on.
+And two developers are assigned to each issue.

-The basic commitment of The Collab Lab is that we spend 5 hours a week, sync & async, to get the work done.
+The fundamental commitment of The Collab Lab is that we spend 5 hours a week, sync & async, to get the work done.

-Before our sprint at the end of the week, we have to push our task and create a pull request on GitHub.
-The other team - and then one of our mentors - will do a final check and code review before it's merged into the
+Before our sprint at the end of the week, we must push our task and create a pull request on GitHub.
+The other team and one of our mentors will do a final check and code review before it's merged into the

-Then at the end of the week, we will do the sync meeting where we demo our tasks and walk through our code.
+Then at the end of the week, we will do the sync meeting, demo our tasks, and walk through our code.